Peeze/citrohaul/README.md

 - `4`: Box
 - `5`: Joint between bodies or fixed points
 - `6`: Spring, a wobblier joint
+- `7`: Lemon, cannot be connected with a joint or spring

 Other controls:
 - `ArrowUp` and `ArrowDown`: Spin all wheels